shashankshirol/husq-interaction/README.md

-# husq-interaction
-DA231X - Degree Project - Interaction behaviours developed for building social intelligence
+# Interaction Behaviours for Social Intelligence
+**DA231X - Degree Project**
+This repository consists of code for the interaction behaviours developed as part of an effort to make an autonomous lawnmower "socially intelligent".